krakow wawel castle

 I have first-hand experience of how culture shock can affect a person in the blink of an eye.
 When I crossed the borders by bus between Bosnia and Croatia, Poland and Ukraine and, finally, Germany and Poland, I was startled at how the thin line between poverty and wealth could reveal itself within a distance of just fifty metres.
 Observing and noticing these changes came to be one of the essences of travelling for me.

 Somewhere in France, I started playing hangman on some paper with a little girl named Malwina.
 Her mother, Joanna, told Malwina a few times not to bother me, but I said that I didn’t mind because her daughter wasn’t annoying me at all.
 Anyhow, I soon got chatting to Joanna.
 Along with her husband, they were living in West Timperley, near Manchester.
-I spoke to her about her daughter’s English and I sensed that she was rather jealous and frustrated that her six-year-old daughter was more fluent than she was.
+I spoke to her about Malwina’s English and I sensed that she was rather jealous and frustrated that her six-year-old daughter was more fluent than she was.

-Time flew by.
-We eventually reached the German-Polish border.
-Elation and curiosity welled up inside me once we entered Poland.
 Such was the marked contrast between the state of the roads in Poland and the UK, it was quite a culture shock to be bumping up and down on my backside every seven seconds.
 You can’t beat a good Polish pothole.

 Wrocław to Kraków